Powered by Interface Race Update from Brian Peters

 What began as the Cannonball Run decades ago has evolved into the now a legal, sponsored, and officially sanctioned race known as One Lap of America.
 A car race that Interface’s Vice President of Sales Brian Peters is participating in this year.

-Once a year, teams of drivers from all over the country join to run a week long, 3,500 plus mile event that takes entrants from race track to race track across the multiple days, with start and finish at The Tire Rack headquarters in South Bend Indiana.
+Once a year, teams of drivers from all over the country come together to run a week-long, 3,500-plus-mile event that takes entrants from race track to race track over multiple days, with the start and finish at The Tire Rack headquarters in South Bend, Indiana.
 Competitors must drive their cars on the same set of tires for the entire week, with no support vehicles.

-A typical day’s schedule will have morning and afternoon timed sessions, then an 8+ hour transit to be at the next race track in the morning.
-The road course timed sessions are standing start three lap total time, with no practice laps other than the out lap to stage at the start line.
-The event attracts all levels of automotive enthusiasts from weekend warriors to factory backed entries, to professional drivers.
+A typical day’s schedule will include morning and afternoon timed sessions, followed by an 8+ hour transit to the next race track in the morning.
+The road course timed sessions are standing start, three-lap total time, with no practice laps other than the out lap to stage at the start line.
+The event attracts all levels of automotive enthusiasts, from weekend warriors to factory-backed entries to professional drivers.

 “It’s been a fun and loud week of gas stations and race tracks.
 The days blend together and the week will be over before we know it.” – Brian Peters

-The 36th running has an intense schedule reflected below, with most nightly transits sitting above 550 miles each day.
-You can follow along and watch videos of the event here.
+The 36th running has an intense schedule, as reflected below, with most nightly transits exceeding 550 miles each day.

 5/1 The Tire Rack, South Bend Indiana – Wet skid pad